 - Inherit Sharing from Salesforce: This enables the option for created datasets to inherit sharing and security settings from the base Salesforce object.
 This feature is useful if you want to maintain the same data visibility for Tableau CRM users as in Salesforce.

 How to Launch Analytics Studio

 Now that Tableau CRM has been enabled, to launch Analytics Studio type “Analytics Studio” into the search bar in the App Launcher and it will launch in a new window.
-Down the line, your organization can also embed Einstein dashboards directly in a Salesforce page so that users can view their insights without having to leave the Salesforce environment they’re used to.
+Down the line, your organization can also embed Tableau CRM dashboards directly in a Salesforce page so that users can view their insights without having to leave the Salesforce environment they’re used to.

 Tableau CRM: Key features and Concepts

 Now, let’s review some of Tableau CRM’s key concepts to help your team get started with Tableau CRM.

 An app is a container that holds all assets related to a certain project, department, or team.
 Each app can contain Dashboards, Lenses, Datasets and Stories.

 A dataset is a Tableau CRM version of a data table.
 It is denormalized, which helps with query speeds.

 A lens is a tool that users can use to explore datasets to answer single business questions or better understand what the data looks like within.
 Explorations that are done in lenses can be saved and even added to a Dashboard.